Kim Kardashian, Nicki Minaj Bond Over Mariah Carey Hatred: Teaming Up After Remy Ma ‘Shether’ Feud?

 While Kim Kardashian has never dissed Mariah in public, the 36-year-old has caught the shade that the “Fantasy” songstress has thrown her way in recent years.

-Back in 2011, Carey mocked Kim Kardashian’s 72-day marriage to Kris Humphries, stressing that she’s not like some of the fake people in Hollywood that only marry for attention, but Carey refused to mention who she was referring to when making those comments.
+Back in 2011, Carey seemingly mocked Kim Kardashian’s 72-day marriage to Kris Humphries, stressing that she’s not like some of the fake people in Hollywood that only marry for attention, but Carey refused to mention who she was referring to when making those comments.
 Although, it seemed fairly clear for fans to work it out themselves.

 Kim Kardashian has always shied away from the thought of dissing people in public, but when she gets the chance to link up with people that have similar views as her own, she doesn’t mind talking about the people that she clearly doesn’t get along with.